 How good a shape are you in?

-It starts with self-awareness and an honest answer (to yourself) to this question.
+To answer this question properly, you need self-awareness and to be honest with yourself.
 A good base level of fitness is essential for enjoying high-altitude adventures and can make all the difference.
-You don’t need to be a professional athlete, but you should definitely be in good shape—and that is something most people can achieve.
+You don’t need to be a professional athlete, but being in good shape is important—and something most people can achieve.

 Training program